1) Learn to play a musical instrument

 Tyler Durden said it best in Fight Club: “How much can you know about yourself if you’ve never been in a fight?”
-Now I’m not sure that my father (The man we tend to measure all other men by) has ever been in a fist fight.
+Now I’m not sure that my father (The man we tend to measure all other men by) has ever been in a fistfight.
 But he has stood his ground a time or two.
 I’m not talking about an argument with the misses.
-I’m talking about digging in, getting rooted and preparing for a war.
-His fight was over custody for my sisters and me.
+I’m talking about digging in, getting rooted, and preparing for war.
+His fight was over custody of my sisters and me.
 These moments test our resolve.
 They let us know that we have power in the world and that our force is one to be recognized.
 Also, knowing that you can take a punch in the face and stay standing is a massive confidence builder.

 4) Spend more in one night at the bar than your first month’s rent was